asm123/asm123.github.io/_posts/2024-04-28-algorithms-to-live-by.md

     * The length of a delay is partly an indicator of the extent of your experience.

 > The disproportionate occasional lags in information retrieval are a reminder of just how much we benefit the rest of the time by having what we need at the front of our minds.

+## Chapter 5: Scheduling - First Things First

+* Time-management guides often have divergent and inconsistent guidance.
+* The science of scheduling began in the machine shops of industrial revolution.
+* Frederick Taylor developed "Scientific Management" discipline, his colleague Henry Gantt developed the Gantt charts to figure out schedules for tasks to be run on machines in their shops.
+* Selmer Johnson proposed an optimal algorithm - one should begin by finding the single step that takes the least amount of time.
+For example, in a launderette with a washer and dryer, start with the lightest wash and end with the smallest hamper for drying.
+* In single-machine scheduling, all schedules for a given list of tasks will take equally long to complete regardless of the order of tasks in the schedules.

+> First rule in single-machine scheduling: Make your goals explicit.

+* Decide the metrics for a schedule to be considered optimal.
+* Earliest due date: Minimize the maximum lateness.
+Start with the task due soonest and work toward the task due last.
+	* Common in service industry.
+May not be that good for finishing the fresh produce in the order of their spoilage schedule.
+* Moore's algorithm: Minimize the number of tasks that are late, regardless of the severity of the lateness.
+* Shortest processing time: Minimize the sum of completion times.
+Always do the quickest task you can.
+	* Compatible with the recommendation in "Getting Things Done".

+> Not all unfinished business is created equal.

+* Putting out an actual fire in the kitchen >>>> putting out a fire with a quick email to a client.